-WELL plans to upgrade Porirua zone substation, including replacing the transformers with higher capacity units and replacing the subtransmission circuits, to resolve this issue.
+WELL plans to upgrade Porirua zone substation, commencing in 2025, including replacing the transformers with higher capacity units and replacing the subtransmission circuits, to resolve this issue.
+There is insufficient capacity at neighbouring zone substations to allow an alternative option of offloading the substation through the 11 kV network.
 WELL will manage supply security operationally by shifting load to adjacent zone substations to relieve overloads until the substation upgrade.